1 9 5 7 – 1 9 5 8 (UK)

 The BBC also felt that the show should ‘say’ something, and so a priest in a dog-collar came in and did the hand jive to prove that the church was alive and kicking.

-Six-Five Special was broadcast originally from Lime Grove and later from the Riverside Studios alongside the Thames in Hammersmith and soon built up a huge following of over 8 million viewers which led to a film (6.5 Special), two stage shows and a concert version.
+Six-Five Special was broadcast originally from Lime Grove and later from the Riverside Studios alongside the Thames in Hammersmith and soon built up a huge following of over 8 million viewers which led to a 1958 feature film (6.5 Special), two stage shows and a concert version.

 It was a row over the concert version which led to producer Jack Good being sacked by the BBC.